camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/40-subprocesses/20-call-activity.html.md

 ## Example

 The following process diagram shows a simple handling of an order.
-Since for example the billing could be common to many other processes, it is modeled as a call activity.
+Since, for example, the billing could be common to many other processes, it is modeled as a call activity.

 <div data-bpmn-diagram="implement/call-activity"></div>